miyagawa/Dist-Milla/README.md

     I think it depends.
 Moose has been improved a lot for the past few years, and your development machine has got a much better CPU and SSD as well, hopefully.
-I personally use Macbook Air late 2011 with Core i7 and SSD, and running `dzil nop` with all of Milla plugins loaded takes roughly 1.5 second.
+For me personally, with all of Milla plugins loaded, `dzil nop` takes roughly 1.5 second.

-    Because with Milla, you need to run the Dist::Zilla bit only at a distribution creation time and release time (more on that later), let me say __it is an acceptable performance__.
+    Because with Milla you need to run the Dist::Zilla bit only at a distribution creation time and release time (more on that later), let me say __the performance is acceptable__.

 - Dist::Zilla requires too many dependencies